jamesmartin/meetingnopes/README.md

 Staying focused in meetings is difficult when you're also charged with taking notes.

-This little script creates a notes document based on an template, adds links to issues from a Project board and opens a Pull Request.
+This little script creates a notes document based on a template, adds links to issues from a Project board and opens a Pull Request.

 ## What it does